SSE-SUH/spassMeter/Instrumentation.ex/README.txt

 Instrumentation: The implementation of SPASS-meter.

 Compatibility:
-- Even if SPASS-meter runs under Java 7 there is currently a problem instrumenting Swing Programs (caused by javassist).
 - The libraries provided with this project are prepared for
-  - Windows x86 32 bit (currently no 64 bit version)
+  - Windows x86 32 bit and 64 bit version
   - Linux

 SVN updating and Eclipse